-Thanks to the bound, it suffices to play the corresponding bisimulation games for polynomially many steps.
-The existence of a winning strategy can then be established by an alternating Turing machine {running} in polynomial time.
-The PSPACE bounds then follows from APTIME\,$=$\,PSPACE. \end{proof} For PSPACE-hardness, we reduce from the well-known PSPACE-complete problem of checking validity of totally quantified boolean formulas in prenex conjunctive normal form. {Universal quantification and selection of conjuncts is performed by Attacker.
+\us{ For PSPACE-hardness, we reduce from the well-known PSPACE-complete problem of checking validity of totally quantified boolean formulas in prenex conjunctive normal form. \sr{ One possibility is to decompose this reduction via the acceptance problem for ALBA that are not allowed to overwrite non-blank tape cells\,--\,\emph{write-once ALBA}.
+Given an instance of QBF, one can construct a write-once ALBA with enough space on its tape to store the formula and a truth assignment, which it guesses by alternating moves according to the quantifiers, and then verifies deterministically.
+Then our reduction of Section~\ref{sec:EXPTIMEhard} applies to obtain an instance of the bisimilarity problem for RA($S\#$) but, because the ALBA is write-once, so the corresponding RA obeys $S\#_0$.
+However, there is a more straightforward, direct reduction, which we present below. }

+\cutout{ The reduction is similar to that from {\sc ALBA-Mem} to RA($S\#$) presented in Section~\ref{sec:EXPTIMEhard}.
+While in the latter case we were representing a (read-write) linear bounded tape using the registers of an RA, for quantified boolean formulas we need to represent a truth-value assignment, which can be seen as a write-once tape.
+This blends well with the fact that RA($S\#_0$)'s can overwite an empty register but not empty it again. \ustwo{In effect, PSPACE-harness can be obtained by the same construction as in Section~\ref{sec:EXPTIMEhard} albeit for a ALBA's that utilise a write-once tape~\cite{} ({\it NT: is there a reference for write-once ALBAs?}).
+Here, instead, we present a simpler construction directly adapted to QBF.} }

+In our construction, {universal quantification and selection of conjuncts is performed by Attacker.
 For existential quantification and disjunctions, we rely on Defender Forcing.
-The choices of truth values by both players are recorded in registers by using, for each variable $x_i$, registers $2i, 2i+1$, both initialised to $\#$.
-If a player chooses \emph{true} for $x_i$, we fill register $2i$ leaving $2i+1$ empty; we do the opposite otherwise.
+The choices of truth values by both players are recorded in registers by using, for each variable $x_i$, \ustwo{registers $2i, 2i+1$, both initialised to $\#$.
+If a player chooses \emph{true} for $x_i$, we fill register $2i$ leaving $2i+1$ empty;} we do the opposite otherwise.
 This makes it possible to arrange for bisimilarity/non-bisimilarity (as appropriate) in the final stage of the game, depending on whether the resulting literal is negated. \begin{prop} \RAbs{S\#_0} is PSPACE-hard. \end{prop}